all-things-networking/mtcp/apps/perf/README.md

 ===========

 1. Ensure the ARP table and routing table are populated correctly and located inside ./config/
+   - Note this step is ___not_ needed when running on a Mellanox NIC__ since it requires virtual memory from the kernel, who still knows the Mellanox's IP address and hence how to route packets to this NIC.
+   - However, for other NICs this step is indeed needed, since the kernel won't know the DPDK-bound NIC's IP.

 2. Build this application by simply running make in this directory (apps/perf)